angular/clang-format/README.md

-# tsformat
+# clang-format
-node.js module to format typescript code using clang-format
+node.js module which wraps the native clang-format executable.

+## From the command-line:

+    $ npm install -g clang-format
+    $ clang-format -help